cisco-foundation-ai/cookbook/3_adoptions/deployment/baseten/README.md

 ```bash
 truss push
 ```
 You would be prompted to provide API key.
-If you don't have one, you can get it from the console.
+If you don't have one, you can get it from the console. <br>
 4. Run Inference
 Once it's deployed, you can run inference using the endpoint.
 ```python